BrigiK/HTML/README.md

-# HTML Website for the Computer Science Certificate
+# HTML Website for the Computer Science Certificate - The New Seven Wonders of the World
 For the Computer Science Certificate I created a website about The New Seven Wonders of the World.
 This project was coded in HTML language, in the Aptana Studio program, and for styling I used CSS language.
 This website contains texts, pictures, a menu bar, and also a quiz, for which I learned the PHP language, and used also phpMyAdmin and MySQL.
 The quiz game's questions and answers are kept in a database.
 At the end of the quiz the user gets a certification depending on the number of the right answers.